abd2re/ib-notes-save/_english.md

 ## TED TALK
 **Economic inequality and unemployment**
-- Case study: post-2008 Financial Crisis America
+- Case study: post-2008 America

-- Solution: Reforms
+1. What happened in 2008 ?
+2. How did that affect the American population ()